gadossey/content-ops-starter/content/pages/index.md

     type: TitleBlock
   subtitle: Featured Items Section
   items:
-    - title: Cookstove Efficiency
+    - title: Improved Efficiency
-      tagline: Save on Fuel
+      tagline: This is the tagline
-      subtitle: High Efficiency
+      subtitle: This is the item subtitle
       text: |
-        Our cookstoves reduce charcoal use by 40%, helping you save on fuel costs and protect the environment.
+        Our stoves save 40% on charcoal consumption compared to traditional stoves.
       image:
         url: /images/abstract-feature1.svg
-        altText: Efficient Cookstove
+        altText: Placeholder Image
         styles:
           self:
             borderRadius: x-large